kurrorro/Twilight-Fell/README.md

 Twilight Fell,
 A Flappy Bird reference game

-Goal: Reach the highest score and avoiding the obstacles
+Goal: Reach the highest score and avoid the obstacles

 Control: Space for jump